dbobbgit/room-of-requirement/README.md

 - Each API has its own TypeScript file with interfaces and helper functions
 - API responses are mapped to a common format for the app

+### Git Branch Naming

+This project uses `main` as the default branch name instead of `master` to align with GitHub's current standards and to use more inclusive language.

 ## License

 MIT